kzampog/cilantro/docs/about.rst

 What is cilantro?
 =================
-**cilantro** is a lean C++ library for working with point cloud data, with emphasis given to the 3D case.
-It implements a number of common operations, while attempting to minimize the amount of code required by the user.
+**cilantro** is a lean and fast C++ library for working with point cloud data, with emphasis given to the 3D case.
+It includes efficient implementations for a variety of common operations, providing a clean API and attempting to minimize the amount of boilerplate code.
+The library is extensively templated, enabling operations on point data of arbitrary numerical type and dimensionality (where applicable) and featuring a modular/extensible design of the more complex procedures, while, at the same time, providing convenience aliases/wrappers for the most common cases.
+A high-level description of **cilantro** can be found in our `technical report`_.

 Features
 ========